mui/mui-x/docs/data/data-grid/export/export.md

 :::

-Since that the main thread is not locked while the data is exported, it is important to give a feedback for users that something is in progress.
+Since the main thread is not locked while the data is exported, it is important to give feedback for users that something is in progress.
 You can pass a callback to the `onExcelExportStateChange` prop and display a message or loader.
-The following demo contains an example:
+The following demo contains an example using a [Snackbar](/material-ui/react-snackbar/):

 {{"demo": "ExcelExportWithWebWorker.js", "bg": "inline", "defaultCodeOpen": false}}